For a faster, more profitable home sale

 Read on for some decluttering and home staging tips that will make your closets look more spacious and organized.

-Declutter your closets by gathering up boxes, totes, garbage bags, permanent marker and tape.
-Label your boxes; keep, mend, donate, yard sale, or throw away.
+Start by gathering up boxes, totes, garbage bags, permanent marker and tape.
+Label your boxes; keep, repair, donate, yard sale or throw away.

-This is your opportunity to get a head start on your packing.
+Decluttering is a great opportunity to get a head start on your packing!
 Declutter your closets by organizing your clothing and accessories into the following groups:

-Donate or toss out the items you don’t plan to keep.
-For clothing that needs repairing, give yourself two weeks to mend them.
+For clothing that needs repairing, give yourself two weeks to mend them or drop them off at your local clothing repair shop.
 If at the end of that time you still haven’t fixed them, throw them out.

-Do you have enough room to install another rod for more hanging space?
-Is there room for more shelving?
+Do you have enough room to install a low-hanging clothing rod?
+Is there room for shelving along one side?
 How about a rack to organize your shoes?

-Visit your local home improvement store to look at ready-made closet organizers.
+Visit your local home improvement store to look at and get good ideas for ready-made closet organizers.
 There are so many affordable options to choose from.

 Take advantage of the vertical space in your closet.
 Maximize closet storage by going all the way from the floor up to the ceiling.

-If you plan on storing folded items like sweaters and jeans, try placing them in see-through bins to keep them looking neat and organized.
+If you plan on storing folded items like sweaters and jeans, place them in see-through bins to keep them looking neat and organized.

 Coordinating hat boxes and baskets will look very attractive on your shelves and will surely impress home buyers.